xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/product-specific.md

 ## Adding Product-Specific Attributes

+A store admin can choose whether to add product-specific attributes manually one-by-one for each product or to import them for product in bulk via a .csv file.

+### Adding Product-Specific Attibutes Manually

-To add a new attribute at the level of a specific product, follow the instructions below:
+To add a new attribute at the level of a specific product manually, follow the instructions below:

 1. In your store's Admin area, find the product for which you want to add a new attribute, open its details and click on the **Attributes** tab.